Apillon/apillon-services/docs/debug-and-test.md

 If auto attach does not work or it's not enabled, you can attach debbugger with comand F1 -> `Debug: Attach to node process`.

+## Writing automated tests

+For current needs we will limit our automated tests to end-to-end tests.
+Default testing framework for this project is [Jest](https://jestjs.io/docs/en/getting-started).
+Test are written in `tests` directory of each module. (e.g. `./src/modules/user/tests`).
+File name should end with `.e2e.test.ts` (e.g. `user.e2e.test.ts`).

+In module test all possible flows of the module functionality should be tested against all types of users/permissions.

 ## Running automated tests

 For running tests, check if all environment variables with suffix `_TEST` are correctly set.
 If running locally, variables should be set in your `.env` file in root folder.